vishvAsa/jyotiSham/naxatram/tArAmaNDala.md

 ## Leo
 - "Leo being clear of the Milky Way (areNavaH panthAH) it gives a snapshot into the depth of the universe.
 The M 96- M 66 group are a cluster of galaxies that has 2 sub groups.
 The M65, M66, and NGC 3628 triplet on the 'back' thigh below theta form one group.
 The other is the M 95-M 96 group along the  'front' facing hind leg of the lion.
 Even a small telescope will show at least 5 of the Leo galaxies & are part of one of the near by galaxy groups to our own local group at ~37*10^6 light years."

+## वृश्चिकराशिः
+- "It is notable that if mUlam is root the vishAkhe are the dual branches. jyeShThA could mean the foremost or the trunk.
+Thus it is possible that in old Aryan uranography the whole Scorpius-Libra complex was seen as a tree rooted ay the nether end of the equinoctial colure.
+This probably gave rise to the vaiShNava concept of the viShAkhayUpa mentioned in the pa~ncharAtra texts & illustrated in some of the early vaiShNava iconography & coinage from the kuShANa age."